rubyforgood/human-essentials/README.md

 * [SDG 3](https://sdgs.un.org/goals/goal3) - Ensure healthy lives and promote well-being for all at all ages
 * [SDG 10](https://sdgs.un.org/goals/goal10) - Reduce inequality within and among countries

+## Ruby for Good

+Human Essentials is one of many projects initiated and run by Ruby for Good.
+You can find out more about Ruby for Good at https://rubyforgood.org

 ---